Anthony Knight was born in London in 1964.

 After working at the Central St. Martins School of Art and Middlesex Polytechnic, he worked with Sartoria Invitation, learning the art of bespoke British tailoring.
 He then collaborated with Major B, a young designer collective in London.

 In 1986, Anthony moved to Florence, Italy, where he began his career working on patterns for designers Samuele Mazza, Emilio Cavallini and i Visconti.
-He worked in Modena the studio Tricote Style and Les Copains.
+He worked in Modena at the studios Tricote Style and Les Copains.

 Anthony relocated to Treviso to work in-house for United Colors of Benetton as a pattern maker.
 He then worked for Calvin Klein between Treviso and New York, as well as for Moschino Jeans (Sportswear International) in Vicenza.

 Since 2017, he is one of the founding members of Talking Hands, a non-profit organization with the mission to help immigrants train for work in the fashion industry whilst creating a sustainable collection of clothing.

 In 2001, Anthony moved to Venice where he worked for the costume shop of La Fenice opera house.
 He continues to collaborate and design costumes for other opera houses in Venice and Turin.